A proactive strategy is important

 We believe that no matter what your net worth, you can benefit from working with a team of professionals to create an estate strategy that aligns with your wishes for the future.
 That's because without a proactive estate strategy, decisions about the care of your children, your assets and your health care may likely be controlled by provincial law and the courts.

-For some, an estate strategy is as simple as a written will.
-For others, it can include several documents that work together to outline your wishes when it comes to finances and medical care – both during life and afterwards.
+An estate strategy includes several documents that work together to outline your wishes when it comes to finances and medical care – both during life and afterwards.
 So, what's best for you?
 It all depends on your goals and what's important to you.
 But here are some quick facts on the common types of documents or strategies that you should discuss with your estate-planning lawyer.

 This is just a starting point to decide what may make sense for you.
-Talk with your Edward Jones Advisor to help get the process started with your team of legal and tax professionals today.
+Talk with your Edward Jones financial advisor to help get the process started with your team of legal and tax professionals today.